Job Inquiry Letters: How to Write & Send Them (+Examples)

-What are job inquiry letters?
+What is a job inquiry email?

 By writing a job inquiry to companies before they’ve had a chance to begin looking for candidates, you can give yourself a head start on your job-seeking competition.